This post may contain affiliate links. See my disclosure for more information.

 I would recommend The Mystery of History to anyone starting homeschooling, or looking for a change.
 It is top notch!
 (As a note: this is a decidedly Christian curriculum, with a definite Biblical worldview).

 We worked through the first three volumes, spanning from ancient history through around 1700.
 At that time, volume four (1700 through the present) had not been completed.
 I’ve since looked through it and was legitimately saddened that we didn’t get to use it.
 It’s amazing!

 Other Favorite History Curriculum

-In middle school, we worked through Notgrass America the Beautiful (United States history) and liked it.
+In middle school, we worked through Notgrass America the Beautiful (United States history) and liked it a lot!
 We didn’t read all of the novels that went along with it, but did do several.
 It’s a solid curriculum and I liked the format.